neursh/open-meteo-dart/README.md

 > [!NOTE]
 There're 9 classes represent 9 features available in Open-Meteo API: `Weather`, `Historical`, `Ensemble`, `Climate`, `Marine`, `AirQuality`, `Geocoding`, `Elevation` and `Flood`.

+> [!NOTE]
+All values from API have been adapted to Flutter friendly variables.
+Example: Fixed point time related arguments are using `DateTime` and some options are available `enum` values specified for it.

 Out of all classes, there're 7 classes that requires either daily or hourly parameter, they will all have a similar style of implementation.
 For example, this is how to get current temperature from London, 2 meters above sea level using `Weather`:
 ```dart
 var weather = Weather(latitude: 52.52, longitude: 13.41);